What are the most spectacular roads in China?

 And if you like challenging mountain roads situated at high elevations, remember to check out our list with the highest roads in China, where you’ll find real gems, such as Chāmkang, a mountain pass at 5.953m (19,530ft) above sea level.

-The Shiquanhe Observatory is an optical observatory at an elevation of 5.100m (16,700ft) above the sea level, located in the Tibet Autonomous Region, China.
+Zizhu is a high mountain temple at an elevation of 4,474 m (14,678 ft) above sea level, located in the Chamdo Prefecture of the Tibet Autonomous Region in China.

 Tielong Pass is a high mountain pass at an elevation of 5.200m (17,060ft) above the sea level, located in Rutog County in far western Tibet, in the People's Republic of China.